Political dynasties fueling crises in Africa, analysts say | DW | 04.01.2022

 But for him, the most effective action is to protest, since leaders desiring to hold on to power often manipulate the justice system.

-Adat, though, wants citizens to become conscious and more enlightened to resist political dynasties.
+Adat would like to see citizens become conscious and more enlightened to resist political dynasties.
 He said once people "realize that a few people hold power, they would rebel.
 So that is how you deal with it."

 For Alidu, although some countries will have dynasties that bring development, ultimately excluding other groups of people from power provides a fertile ground for agitations.
 When citizens are fed up, they will fight back.